prasannax1/starships/README.md

 Under the secondary hull/*Mjolnir* class lies the Bat class which is a dedicated escort vessel for the *Exodus*.

-But at 400m long, it's a full size destroyer comparable to the *Prometheus* class
+The *Bat* class is a full size escort vessel comparable to the *Defiant* class.

 ##### Image showing launch of Bat class from Exodus